elephantscale/es-training-new/course-outlines/SRE.md

     - A Simple Approach to Unhealthy Tasks: Flow Control
     - A Robust Approach to Unhealthy Tasks: Lame Duck State
 * Handling Overload
-    - The Pitfalls of “Queries per Second”
+    - The Pitfalls of "Queries per Second"
     - Per-Customer Limits
     - Client-Side Throttling
     - Criticality